SAP-samples/teched2025-XP260/exercises/ex3/ex3.2/README.md

      * Service: auditlog
      * Plan: standard

-- **Result: The audit log service binding is confirmed as active and correctly configured, along with other required services.** see screenshot:
+- **Result: The audit log service binding is confirmed as active and correctly configured**, along with other required services. see screenshot:

   <p align="center">
     <img src="images/audit-log-application-binding.png" alt="" width="900"/>